papandreou/inter/README.md

 inter.regions
 -------------

-An array of objects representing region display names.
+An array of objects with region display names and some additional info.
 The array is ordered by display name.
 Superset of `inter.countries` and `inter.regions`.